-Pulmonary hypertension is a condition caused by changes to the arteries in your lungs that can damage your heart.
-Read more here about the causes, symptoms and treatment of pulmonary hypertension.
+Find out all about pulmonary hypertension, a condition caused by changes to the arteries in your lungs that can damage your heart.

 Alpha-1 antitrypsin deficiency

 Alpha-1 antitrypsin deficiency (AATD) is a common, inherited genetic condition that can cause chronic lung and liver disease.
 Treatment can slow down the progress of the disease.
 Learn more here.

 Your respiratory system brings oxygen into your body and helps to remove carbon dioxide.
 Learn more about how it functions, how to keep it healthy, and related conditions.

 Learn more about Aboriginal and Torres Strait Islander health, including Aboriginal Community Controlled Health Organisations and Closing the Gap.

 A pneumothorax is when air leaks into the space between your lung and chest wall.
 Read about symptoms and treatment of pneumothorax (collapsed lung).

 After being diagnosed with a long-term illness, it's important to think about the cost of treatment and support, travel and accommodation costs and childcare.
 Learn more here.